gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

 ## Introduction

 This document provides a comprehensive overview of the authentication flow implemented in this Next.js project, utilizing Supabase for backend services.
-It details the user journey for registration, login, and password management, explains the critical concepts of `'use client'` and `'use server'` directives within the Next.js App Router, outlines the project structure, and offers guidance for adapting this template.
+It details the user journey for registration, login, password management, and sign-out, explains the critical concepts of `'use client'` and `'use server'` directives within the Next.js App Router, outlines the project structure, and offers guidance for adapting this template.

 The goal is to offer a clear guide for understanding, maintaining, and extending this authentication foundation for various projects.